Bidirectional compression in heterogeneous settings for distributed or federated learning with partial participation: tight convergence guarantees: Introduction

 \section{Introduction}

 \gs\gs In modern large scale machine learning applications, optimization has to be processed in a distributed fashion, using a potentially large number $N$ of workers.
-In the data-parallel framework, each worker only accesses a fraction of the data: new challenges have arisen, especially when communication constraints between the workers are present, or when the distributions of the observations on each node are different.
+In the data-parallel framework, each worker only accesses a fraction of the data: new challenges have arisen, especially when communication constraints between the workers are present.

 In this paper, we focus on first-order methods, especially Stochastic Gradient Descent \citep{bottou_-line_1999,robbins_stochastic_1951} in a centralized framework: a central machine aggregates the computation of the $N$ workers in a synchronized way.
 This applies to both the \textit{distributed} \citep[e.g.][]{li_scaling_2014} and the \textit{federated learning} \citep[introduced in][]{konecny_federated_2016,mcmahan_communication-efficient_2017} settings.